MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 # Azure Well-Architected Framework perspective on App Service (Web Apps)

 Azure App Service is a type of Platform-as-a-Service (PaaS) compute service that allows you to host your workload on the Azure platform.
-It's a fully managed service that abstracts the underlying virtual machines and offloads the responsibility of building, deploying, and scaling to the platform.
+It's a fully managed service that abstracts the underlying compute and offloads the responsibility of building, deploying, and scaling to the platform.
 An app service always runs in an App Service plan.
-The choice of plan defines the region in which the workload runs, the type of operating system, and virtual machines configurations, with various billing models.
+The choice of plan defines the region in which the workload runs, the type of operating system, and compute configurations, with various billing models.

 This article assumes that as an architect, you've reviewed the [**compute decision tree**](/azure/architecture/guide/technology-choices/compute-decision-tree) and chosen App Service as the compute to run your workload.